-A long section through the study area is provided in Figure 6-2.
+A long section through the study area is provided in Figure 6-3 and the chainages in Figure 6-4.
 The long section shows that, similar to Wyndham, the PMF is typically twice as high as the 0.2% AEP event.

-Figure 6-2 Rocky Hall Long Section
+Figure 6-3 Rocky Hall Long Section